kingsor/HugoEdoDev/content/english/post/2017-04-27-preview-jekyll-windows-vagrant.md

 ---
-date: "2017-04-27T00:00:00Z"
+date: "2017-04-27"
-description: How to preview your GitHub Pages (Jekyll) on Windows 10 with Vagrant
+summary: How to preview your GitHub Pages (Jekyll) on Windows 10 with Vagrant
+categories:
+- developer
 tags:
-- developer
 - jekyll
 - vagrant
 - github pages